ibm-cloud-docs/messages-for-rabbitmq/howto-getting-connection-strings.md

 ## Generating Connection Strings for additional users

 Access to your {{site.data.keyword.messages-for-rabbitmq}} deployment is not just limited to the admin user.
-You can create additional users and retrieve connection strings specific to them by using the _Service Credentials_ panel, the {site.data.keyword.IBM_notm}} CLI, or through the {{site.data.keyword.IBM_notm}} {{site.data.keyword.databases-for}} API.
+You can create additional users and retrieve connection strings specific to them by using the _Service Credentials_ panel, the {{site.data.keyword.IBM_notm}} CLI, or through the {{site.data.keyword.IBM_notm}} {{site.data.keyword.databases-for}} API.

 ## Generating Connection Strings from _Service Credentials_